Milillo-lab/Transmission_Lines/README.md

 ### 1. Download Data (People must first create an Earthdata account)

 Run this code in your terminal.
 It requires Earthdata's account and password for credentials(https://urs.earthdata.nasa.gov/).
+It'll take some time to download the data.

 ```Bash
 python download_opera_disp_data.py